Determining the Cost of Software Development with Estimation & Requirements

 Use of Third-Party Services

-Mention if any third-party services will be involved.
+Mention if any third parties are involved.

-Establishing the Cost of Software Development with Estimation Techniques
+Software Estimation Techniques

 Bottom-Up Estimation